unibz-core/ontouml-trust-patterns/README.md

 ## Project Structure

-* [/source](/source) contains the source files of the TPL pattern library and the models with the cases depicting its usage.
+* [/patterns](/patterns) contains the source files of the TPL pattern library and the models with the cases depicting its usage.
+* [/process](/process) contains the process specification of TPL usage.
+* [/ontology](/ontology) contains figures depicting ROT.
 * [/technical_report](/technical_report) contains the technical report on "trust concerns for COVID-19 data repositories"
-* [/ontology](/ontology) contains figures depicting ROT

 ## Reusing source files